awsdocs/amazon-connect-admin-guide/doc_source/tutorial1-lex-bot-publish.md

 1. When Amazon Lex finishes publishing, choose **Close**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/tutorial1-lex-custom-bot17.png)

 Well done\!
 You created an Amazon Lex bot that has intents and utterances\.
 Now you can add the bot to Amazon Connect\.
-Go to [Step 2: Add Permissions to Amazon Lex Bot](tutorial1-add-permissions-for-bot.md)\.
+Go to [Step 2: Add permissions to Amazon Lex bot](tutorial1-add-permissions-for-bot.md)\.